arcus-azure/arcus.testing/docs/preview/02-Features/assertion.md

 AssertCsv.Equal(..., options =>
 {
+    // Adds one ore more column names that should be excluded from the CSV comparison. options.IgnoreColumn("ignore-this-column");

+    // The type of header handling the loaded CSV document should have.
+    // Default: Present.
+    options.Header = CsvHeader.Missing;

+    // The type of row order which should be used when comparing CSV documents.
+    // Default: Include.
+    options.RowOrder = AssertCsvOrder.Ignore;

+    // The type of column order which should be used when comparing CSV documents.
+    // Default: Include.
+    options.ColumnOrder = AssertCsvOrder.Ignore;

     // The separator character to be used when determining CSV columns in the loaded document.
     // Default: ;
     options.Separator = ",";

     // The new line character to be used when determining CSV lines in the loaded document.
-    // Default: Environment.NewLine
+    // Default: `System.Environment.NewLine`
     options.NewLine = "\n";

-    // The type of header handling the loaded CSV document should have.
-    // Default: Present.
-    options.Header = CsvHeader.Missing;

-    // The type of order which should be used when comparing CSV documents.
-    // Default: Include.
-    options.Order = AssertCsvOrder.Ignore;

     // Sets the maximum characters of the expected and actual inputs should be written to the test output.
     // Default: 500 characters.
     options.MaxInputCharacters = 1000;
 });
 ```

+> ⚠️ **️IMPORTANT:** beware of combining ordering options:
+> * If you want to ignore the order of columns, but use duplicate columns, the comparison cannot determine whether all the cells are there.
+Use `IgnoreColumn` to remove any duplicates, or do not use `Ignore` for columns.

 ### Loading CSV tables yourself
 The CSV assertion equalization can be called directly with with raw contents - internally it parses the contents to a valid tabular structure: `CsvTable`.
 If it so happens that you want to compare two CSV tables each with different header, separators or other serialization settings, you can load the two tables separately and do the equalization on the loaded CSV tables.